 But size and continuity with the Kalmiopsis Wilderness is only one measure of the South Kalmiopsis’ worth.
 It stands apart from other National Forest wild areas in many ways.
-In author John Hart’s words, It’s a land of most uncommon worth and charm—and if we lose it for the little does of commodities it contains, there will never be anything like it for us again.
+It’s a landscape dramatically shaped by its faulted and fractured underlying geology that was once deep beneath the ocean floor.

 The Wild and Scenic Rivers

 The South Kalmiopsis is watershed to three National Wild and Scenic Rivers—the Illinois, North Fork Smith, and Chetco Rivers and three streams the U. S. Forest Service has determined to be eligible to become National Wild and Scenic Rivers.
-Baldface Creek, Rough and Ready Creek and Josephine/Canyon Creeks all meet the free flowing and nationally outstanding criteria required to be added to the national system of wild and scenic rivers upon action of congress.
+Baldface Creek, Rough and Ready Creek and Josephine/Canyon Creeks all meet the free flowing and nationally outstanding criteria required to be added to the national system of wild and scenic rivers upon congressional action..

-In the seminal hiking guide to the Klamath-Siskiyou Mountains—Hiking the Bigfoot Country—John Hart writes that the South Kalmiopsis is both redder and wilder than the adjacent Chetco River basin in the congressionally protected Kalmiopsis Wilderness.
+In the seminal hiking guide to the Klamath Mountain Province—Hiking the Bigfoot Country—John Hart writes that the South Kalmiopsis is both redder and wilder than the upper Chetco Basin in the adjacent congressionally protected Kalmiopsis Wilderness.
 Hart describes the South Kalmiopsis as “all tumbled ridges drained by the North Fork Smith River and Rough and Ready Creek.”

 This is the climax of peridotite landscape, the stunted yet lovely forests and the enormous reddish vistas of the Josephine Sheet.

-What John Hart refers to as the Josephine Sheets is now known as the serpentine terrain of the Josephine ophiolite.
+What John Hart refers to as the Josephine Sheet is now more accurately known as the serpentine terrain of the Josephine ophiolite.